MicrosoftEdge/Demos/1DIV/README.md

 ➡️ **[Open the demo](https://microsoftedge.github.io/Demos/1DIV/dist/)** ⬅️

 **1DIV** is a demo web app that enables you to create multiple CSS designs by using a single HTML `div` element.
-Your CSS designs are ony saved locally, in the browser's memory.
+Your CSS designs are only saved locally, in the browser's memory.
 This demo app can be installed locally as a Progressive Web App (PWA).

 ## Requirements